gapkukb/yami-loader/README.md

         // the orignal element will be automaticlly removed from the head. document.body.appendChild(el);
     });
+yamiLoader
+    .load("iframe", {
+        src:"demo.png",
+        // ...more HTMLImageElement options
+    })

+// the element without onload event will be returned once created or queryed (only working when the element has id,if no id always create a new element).

+yamiLoader
+    .load("div", {
+        id:"demo",
+        // ...more HTMLDivElement options
+    })

 ```

 ## Above all examples base on promise syntax, if you like callbacks, just follow the below:

-    We recommand you use the promise syntax,because it's more clear and easy to use.
+### We recommand you use the promise syntax,because it's more clear and easy to use.

 ```
 yamiLoader